-There is no live preview either, so I just have to trust the exposure algorithm, which is quite aggressive and has a tendency to blow highlights.
-I usually apply a -1EV or sometimes even a -2EV adjustment.
+There is no live preview either, so I just have to trust the exposure algorithm.
+In May 2020 version of the firmware, the exposure is conservative and exposes for the highlights.

 When the smartphone app stitches the photo, a JPG version will be stored in your phone’s gallery.
 The JPG photo has 360 metadata and can be uploaded to social media such as Facebook, and be recognized as a 360 photo.

 The stitching process can be a one-step process in the desktop app.
 The XPhase takes photos and saves them unstitched in a proprietary .ORI format.
-[The .ORI format is similar to a zip file and contains all 75 individual photos and a thumbnail.
-The ORI file can be unpacked using a software called UnpackORI (shared here with permission), although this is not distributed to users.]
+[The .ORI format is similar to a zip file and contains all 75 or 150 individual photos and a thumbnail.
+As of May 2020, the desktop app now includes the option to export every exposure of every lens in Adobe DNG format.]

 The files are stored in a removable USB 3.0 drive in the base of the camera (if you want to upgrade it, see below).
 Insert the drive in your PC and transfer the ORI files.

-There is also a unique option to render as an expanded panorama (“PNG Output Expansion”).
+What is “PNG Output Expansion?”
+There is a unique option to render as an expanded panorama that is more than 360 degrees horizontally (see the duplicated palm tree in the panorama below).
 By editing the expanded panorama and then cropping the image to a standard 2:1 equirectangular format after adjustments, you can reduce the seam between the left and right edges.